Advertisement

 This exquisitely simple recipe came to The Times in a 2001 article about Paola di Mauro, an Italian winemaker in Marina, a small town southeast of Rome.
 She was one of a band of cooks who helped distinguish "cucina casalinga," roughly translated as "housewives' cooking."
 From her humble kitchen, Ms. di Mauro mentored some of the best Italian chefs and restaurateurs in the United States, including Mario Batali, Lidia Bastianich, Piero Selvaggio and Tony May.
 Her recipe is easy and calls for just five ingredients – cherry tomatoes, olive oil, pecorino romano and penne pasta – but get your hands on the best ingredients you can afford.
 Ms. di Mauro intended this to serve four as a first course, but if you're making this for dinner, double the recipe. —Amanda Hesser

-Featured in: A Roman Muse for America's Great Chefs
+Featured in: A Roman Muse For America's Great Chefs

 • or to save this recipe.